Allegory of the Man Cave

 It’s a dark, unpolished dive.

 The bar is charmingly rough around the edges, where the walls feel like they’ve absorbed sweat and spilled drinks over countless unforgettable nights.
-It’s a place where the beer is exceptional, the floors are affectionately sticky, and the music is loud—beautifully so, chaotically so.

 The War on “Woke”